Bare root fruit trees 2018

 If you’re unable to make it into the nursery, you can email or phone your order through, pay for them in full, and we’ll prune, bag and put them aside for you.
-Please note that all orders need to be collected by 31 July 2018.
+Please note that all orders need to be collected within a week of ordering.

 What varieties are available?

-Please note that availability is subject to change and some varieties may sell out before we get a chance to update the form.
+Please note that availability is subject to change and some varieties may sell out before we get a chance to update availability lists.

 How do I prune, plant and care for my bare root trees?